-Non-tariff measures are policy measures other than customs tariffs that can potentially affect traded goods by changing their quantities, prices, or both.
-They often aim to protect public health or the environment, and may imply information, compliance, and procedural costs.
-These measures apply to either imports or exports and are classified into 16 categories.
+Non-tariff measures are policy measures that can potentially affect traded goods by changing their quantities, prices, or both.
+The purposes of non-tariff measures include the protection of public health, or the environment, and may imply information, compliance, and procedural costs.
+These measures can apply to both imports and exports and are divided into 16 categories.
 The United Nations Conference on Trade and Development (UNCTAD) provides a full list of non-tariff measures and their definitions.

 Below is a table with broad categories of non-tariff measures that you may encounter.
-The first two apply to importers, or buyers, and the last applies to exporters, or sellers.
+The first two, A and B, apply to importers, or buyers, and item P at the bottom of the table applies only to exporters, or sellers.
 It is important to note that some of these, such as quotas and trade-related investment measures, are prohibited under World Trade Organization (WTO) rules except for specific circumstances.

 For more details, please see the WTO’s General Agreement on Tariffs and Trade (GATT).

 |Technical measures on imports|

 |A||Sanitary and phytosanitary (SPS) measures: These include measures to restrict substances, ensure food safety, and prevent the dissemination of diseases or pests.
 (See guide on SPS measures)|

 |B||Technical barriers to trade: These relate to product, technical, or quality requirements.
 They also include measures on labelling and packaging.
 (See guide on TBT)|

 |C||Pre-shipment inspection and other Customs formalities: These involve other technical measures.|